6 of the Most Disturbing Racist and Sexist College Frat Events from the Past Year

 In November, members of Kappa Alpha fraternity threw a party where guests were encouraged to dress like “illegal Mexicans” and border patrol agents at Randolph-Macon University in Ashland Virginia.
 Participants, who sported sombreros, large fake mustaches, and border patrol disguises, were encouraged to play a drinking game in which the students dressed as agents tried to “catch” students portraying immigrants.
 According to NBC Latino, the fraternity’s guiding slogan is “The moral compass for the modern gentleman.”

 Randolph-Macon University is only the most recent example of this insolent strain of frat party.
-The University of Texas at Austin had promoted such an event in September 2012.
+Fraternities at the University of Texas at Austin had promoted such an event in September 2012.
 “Alpha Tau Omega Presents Fiestau” advertised a veritable obstacle course of institutional racism with guests told there would be some sort of faux-wall in the middle of the party with Mexican-themed drinks on one side and Texan-themed drinks on the other.
 There’s nothing borderline about the biases of those who planned the event without raising objections.
 In response to pressure from a slew of UT students, the party name was unhelpfully changed to “Alpha Tau Omega Presents the Alamo” and then canceled altogether.